-- you live in our service area, and - you have Medicare Part A, Part B, and Part D, and - you are eligible for full Michigan Medicaid benefits, and - you are a United States citizen or are lawfully present in the United States, and - you are not already enrolled in hospice, and - to learn more about the hospice benefit please look at Chapter 4 of the Member Handbook - you are not enrolled in the MI Choice waiver program or the Program of Allinclusive Care for the Elderly (PACE).
+- you live in our service area (incarcerated individuals are not considered living in the geographic service area even if they are physically located in it.), and - you have Medicare Part A, Part B, and Part D, and - you are eligible for full Michigan Medicaid benefits, and - you are a United States citizen or are lawfully present in the United States, and - you are not already enrolled in hospice, and - to learn more about the hospice benefit please look at Chapter 4 of the Member Handbook - you are not enrolled in the MI Choice waiver program or the Program of All-inclusive Care for the Elderly (PACE).
 If you are enrolled in either of these programs, you need to disenroll before enrolling in the MI Health Link program through HAP Empowered MI Health Link.